s1n7ax/circles-life-assignment/README.md

 * Parallel execution
 * Supports Linux & Windows (You can override or extend supported platforms easily)
 * Supports Chrome & Firefox (You can override or extend supported browsers easily)
-* Do you want to run different test cases on different browsers using different driver versions concurrently?
+* Do you want to run different test cases on different browsers using different driver versions, concurrently?
 You can do that (Guide will be updated soon... :))

 ## Prerequisite
 * Java 10 or higher (some Java 10 features are being used)